digbmc/100-tbbm/README.md

 ## Notes on versions

 - Static: loads from json, not live
-- Turtle: loads live, but very slowly
+- Turtle: loads live, but very slowly (incredibly slowly on Cloud)

 ## Pseudocode